 FedEx's International Ground delivery is available in Canada and supports packages up to 150 lbs., so it is an option for heavier packages.

-Which Is Cheaper: FedEx or UPS?
+Which Is Cheaper: FedEx vs. UPS?

 UPS and FedEx determine shipping prices depending on the weight and dimensions of the package, the destination, and the delivery time expected.

 To compare UPS and FedEx shipping rates for domestic and international shipping, we have calculated the price based on different routes and sizes of packages.
+Below are the “posted rates” but UPS and FedEx both offer significant volume discounts.
+There are a number of services, such as Ship Aware, that allow even smaller shippers to get significant volume discounts by essentially using their UPS/FedEx accounts.

 Domestic Shipment within the US